ben-xD/ably-cloudflare-workers/README.md

 ## Getting started

 - Install dependencies: `npm i`
-- Install wrangler CLI from [here](https://developers.cloudflare.com/workers/cli-wrangler/install-update) or just run `npm i @cloudflare/wrangler -g
+- Install wrangler CLI from [here](https://developers.cloudflare.com/workers/cli-wrangler/install-update) or just run `npm i @cloudflare/wrangler -g ​`.
-​`.
 - Then `wrangler login`
 - `cp example.wrangler.toml wrangler.toml` and update the details in `wrangler.toml` based on the comments.
 For example, you need to update the account id, zone id, API key.
 - Build and upload the worker files to Cloudflare to test, using: `npm run preview`
+- To get logs from deployed cloudflare worker:
+  - `brew install cloudflare/cloudflare/cloudflared`
+  - `npm run logs`

 # Modified from [`workers-typescript-template`](https://github.com/cloudflare/worker-typescript-template)